Koeman drops Suárez, Vidal for Barcelona friendly

 “He is the best.
 A fit Messi is an incredibly important player as he has shown for years, and I hope we can do it once again this season,” Koeman said.

+Messi, who has kept the captaincy despite his dispute with the club, played the first 45 minutes of the friendly.

-Koeman will be missing Ansu Fati for the friendly after the 17-year-old forward received a hard knock to his right thigh during practice on Friday.
+Koeman was without Ansu Fati after the 17-year-old forward received a hard knock to his right thigh during practice on Friday.

 Fati enhanced his breakout season for Barcelona by becoming the youngest scorer in the history of Spain’s national team last weekend in a 4-0 win over Ukraine in the Nations League.

-The club friendly will be the first chance for Francisco Trincão and Pedro González to play since joining the team.
-Ousmane Dembele could also return to the pitch after his latest injury layoff, as could Philippe Coutinho after he spent last season on loan at Bayern.
-All four players will be competing for playing time up front along with Messi, Fati and Antoine Griezmann.
+The club friendly was the first chance for forwards Francisco Trincão and Pedro González to play since joining the team.

+Ousmane Dembele, who returned to the pitch after his latest injury layoff, scored the opener.
+Antoine Griezmann added a penalty, as did Philippe Coutinho, who was back at Camp Nou after spending last season on loan at Bayern.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports